rfjakob/gocryptfs-website/docs/reverse_mode_crypto.md

 ------------

 As in forward mode, the file content key is derived from the master key using HKDF-SHA256.
-Is is 64 bytes wide instead of 32 bytes (source code [ref](https://github.com/rfjakob/gocryptfs/blob/f0e29d9b90b63d5fbe4164161ecb0e1035bb4af4/internal/cryptocore/cryptocore.go#L111)). for use with AES-SIV-512.
+It is 64 bytes wide instead of 32 bytes (source code [ref](https://github.com/rfjakob/gocryptfs/blob/f0e29d9b90b63d5fbe4164161ecb0e1035bb4af4/internal/cryptocore/cryptocore.go#L111)). for use with AES-SIV-512.